 *Corresponding author: Diego Carou, diecapor@gmail.com

 Abstract: Nowadays, sustainability is one of the major objectives for manufacturing.
 The use of recycled materials can be a suitable strategy when economic, environmental and technical feasibility are verified.
 3D printing is still a novel manufacturing process and the research on the topic is still limited, particularly when referring to sustainability issues.
 This paper attempts to evaluate the suitability of the substitution of virgin PLA by recycled PLA.
-To do that, it includes an experimental plan divided into three phases to evaluate the technical feasibility based on mechanical resistance.
-The results showed how recycled PLA may be used due to the, though slightly lower, similar mechanical resistance than that of the virgin material.
+To do that, it includes an experimental plan divided into three phases including .. to evaluate the technical feasibility based on mechanical resistance.
+The results showed that recycled PLA may be used due to the, though slightly lower, similar mechanical resistance than that of the virgin material.
 This reduction is limited to 13 % in the worst configuration (vertical).
 Besides, it was identified how the infill density and the orientation used for printing played a major role on the mechanical resistance, when others such as the infill pattern, printing speed and layer height had non-significant influence.

 Keywords: 3D printing, mechanical resistance, PLA, polymers, recycled materials, sustainability